Employee Loan Deductions: Is It Fair to Deduct from On-Hand or Gross Salary?

 R.RAJASEKAR

-You better deduct the loan amount from their salary, as it would easy to track the loan balances at any time.
-But ensure that their deduction not beyond 50% of their Gross Salary, if in case there is no society.
+You should deduct the loan amount from their salary to easily track the loan balances at any time.
+However, ensure that the deduction does not exceed 50% of their Gross Salary if there is no society.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute